MLaroucheLaSalleMtl/7382-Team-C-2020/README.md

 Music :
 Main menu - Oceiros The Consumed King by Yuka Kitamura (DARK SOULS III) TO BE CHANGED

-Win Screen - https://www.youtube.com/watch?v=_uNNRs19EzQ - ending from evangelion TO BE CHANGED
+Win Screen - https://www.youtube.com/watch?v=hf1DkBQRQj4 - ending from neon genesis evangelion TO BE CHANGED

 Loss Screen - Secret Betreyal by Yuka Kitamura (DARK SOULS III) TO BE CHANGED